Open-Scholarship-Strategy/site/index.md

 **Barriers to Open Access adoption:**

  * Lack of research into personal determinants and environmental conditions of (not) publishing Open Access

  * Lengthy embargo periods to protect publisher revenues;

  * Complex, confusing, and difficult to navigate embargo periods;

  * Time-consuming and expensive embargo compliance reconciliation systems;

  * Conflicts between funder and publisher policies;

  * Continued transferral of copyright from researchers to publishers;

  * Lack of distributed article-processing charge funding;

  * Wide application of high and unsustainable APCs and BPCs, which are particularly discriminatory against specific demographics who might lack appropriate funds;

  * Lack of knowledge in negotiating these difficulties;

    * Lack of Awareness and acknowledgement of the fact that around [70% of journals indexed in the DOAJ](https://sustainingknowledgecommons.org/2018/02/06/doaj-apc-information-as-of-jan-31-2018/) do not charge article processing charges;

  * No widely-agreed upon large-scale solution for issues regarding OA for books;

  * Continuing perceptions of lack of prestige for many OA journals; and

  * A lack of appropriate offsetting deals around OA deals and hybrid journals.

  * A general lack of high profile role models for practices in all research disciplines, strengthening cultural inertia through a lack of awareness.

 **Barriers to data sharing:**

  * Lack of research into personal determinants and environmental conditions of (not) sharing data

  * Lack of skills and awareness of best practices;

  * Lack of agreement on how Research Data Management (RDM) activities should be funded;

  * Licensing issues, and a lack of awareness surrounding them;

  * Lack of infrastructure to support good RDM throughout research lifecycle; and

  * Neglect to explicitly grant reuse rights in data, so they inherit poor reuse right from publications.

 **Incentives and metrics:**

  * A lack of suitable incentives creating fear from traditionally-embedded mentality and practices; for instance that sharing data reduces the competitiveness of an individual (e.g. "someone will use my data in the wrong way," or "I need to get 5 more publications out of this data"").

  * Incentives must change to motivate and facilitate cultural change.

  * Continued reliance on non-transparent, non-reproducible metrics information from commercial providers will continue to be detrimental to scholarship.

  * New metrics must be designed to create incentives to influence researcher behaviour, preferably based around openness.

 **Big commercial publishers**

  * Elsevier & Holtzbrinck/Springer Nature (via Digital Science) seem to be developing services for across the entire research workflow, from discovery through to funding.

  * These pose a definite threat in that they will start trying to bundle these services for institutions via "big deals" - so that institutions get locked into using non-transferable services for some things in order to have access to services they consider vital (i.e., same strategy used in bundling journals) ([Moody 2017](https://www.techdirt.com/articles/20170804/05454537924/elsevier-continues-to-build-monopoly-solution-all-aspects-scholarly-communication.shtml); [Posada and Chen 2017](http://knowledgegap.org/index.php/sub-projects/rent-seeking-and-financialization-of-the-academic-publishing-industry/preliminary-findings/); [Schonfeld 2017](http://www.sr.ithaka.org/blog/the-center-for-open-science-alternative-to-elsevier-announces-new-preprint-services-today/))

  * This would ultimately lead to new inefficiencies, vendor lock-in, and the same price bloat we see associated with 'big deal' licensing contracts.

  * Regarding preprints, there is an increasing colonisation of the landscape by commercial interests (e.g., Elsevier acquisition of SSRN and scientific publication workflow solutions company [Aries Systems](https://www.elsevier.com/about/press-releases/corporate/elsevier-to-acquire-aries-systems-a-best-in-class-publication-workflow-solutions-provider)).
 This leads to wider commercial control, irrespective of the final venue of publication.

 **Resistance to change:**

  * Researchers are generally resistant to change, as is human nature, and often defined as a system of 'cultural inertia' within academia.

  * Giving them too much choice, as is common in Open Scholarship practices, could be off-putting, and lead to no change from traditional habits.

  * People tend to choose things that are most similar to what they already have, or things that are most similar to other choices they have (e.g. see Dan Ariely's [TED talk](https://www.ted.com/talks/dan_ariely_asks_are_we_in_control_of_our_own_decisions) on making decisions).

 # 10. Outlook <a name="Outlook"></a>

 It is important to make sure that people can still do what they are already doing, even if they participate in Open Scholarship.
 With [Weller, 2014](https://doi.org/10.5334/bam), [Veletsianos and Kimmons, 2016](https://doi.org/10.19173/irrodl.v13i4.1313) and [McKiernan, 2017](https://doi.org/10.1371/journal.pbio.1002614), among others, we see inclusivity as a crucial trait of the social movement that is Open Scholarship.
 While what we described here can ideally encompass all of the before-mentioned practices, an engagement in practices of open science and scholarship can be considered as happening in a spectrum of practices that each of us has to negotiate.

 *Therefore, future communication efforts must focus on Open practices as not being completely new, but simply more efficient and more rewarding versions of current practices.
 Furthermore, it ought to be noted that Openness has a long and proud history and tradition in science and education - a tradition that might be worth reconsidering at our current situation at the beginning of the 21st century, so that the rhetorical question posed, among others, by* [Watson (2015)](https://doi.org/10.1186/s13059-015-0669-2) *"When will 'open science' become simply 'science'?" can soon be answered with a "it has today!"*

 # 11. Conclusions <a name="Conclusions"></a>

 [Fill in this section]

 By breaking down Open Scholarship into its constituents, it enables communities to take small steps as a collective towards a more open culture, and with relatively little effort.

+**Important Note** The latest draft of project is currently in development and available for contributions on [GitHub](https://github.com/Open-Scholarship-Strategy/site).
+Please see the [README](https://github.com/Open-Scholarship-Strategy/site/blob/master/README.md) file for more detail, and the main content file to edit is [here](https://github.com/Open-Scholarship-Strategy/site/blob/master/index.md).
+Edits to this file, if approved, will automatically update into this webpage.